ahhangok/card-maker/README.md

 <p>
 </p>

->You can log in and create a card through Google, Git Hub.
+>You can log in, log out and create a card through Google, Git Hub.

 ## Project period